uptechteam/GoCook/fastlane/README.md

 [bundle exec] fastlane ios sync_profiles
 ```

-Fetches certificates and profiles from the ios-certificates repository by SSH
+Fetches certificates and profiles from the ios-certificates repository by HTTPS

 ### ios test